1. Can a Betta fish live in a vase?

 5. Do Betta fish need a heater?

 Betta Fish are tropical fish from Asia.
 Their natural environment is very warm so they need temperatures between 78-82F degrees.
 They can survive in lower temperatures, but they will become more susceptible to illness and are likely to be lethargic.
-Betta heaters can be bought for tanks as small as 1 gallon.
 If you live in a very warm climate, you may not need to use a heater all year round if your home is a consistent temperature of 78F or above.
 During the winter months be sure to add a heater to the Bettas tank if your home temperature fluctuates.

 6. Do Betta fish need a filter?

-This question gets asked a lot and there seem to be many different recommendations.
-My answer comes from my own personal findings as to what has worked for me over the years.
-In the 2.5 gallon tanks, I didn't use filters but I did 100% water changes three times a week.
+I didn't use filters but I did 100% water changes three times a week.
 This kept the water quality where it needed to be for a healthy active Betta.
+This requires commitment and a lot of work.
+Using a filter is much better for you Betta.
 The tanks over 2.5 gallons all have filters and I do 25-30% water changes once a week.
 When using a filter in a Betta tank, the biggest issue is monitoring the current flow.
 Bettas don't like fast flowing water and will have trouble swimming.
 If the filter is too strong it can even pull the Betta onto the intake tube and the fish may drown.
 Great care should be taken when choosing a filter for your Betta.
-Sponge filters are a great option for Bettas.
-If you choose not to use a filter keeping a Betta is a bigger commitment as you will need to do more water changes per week.
+Sponge filters are a great option for Bettas as the flow can be adjusted for them.
+If you choose not to use a filter keeping a Betta is a bigger commitment as you will need to do more water changes per week. **(Updated) All our tanks are now 5 gallons and over and have sponge filters.

 7. Can Bettas live together?